IQSS/dataverse/doc/release-notes/10632-DataCiteXMLandRelationType.md

 Exports can be updated by running curl http://localhost:8080/api/admin/metadata/reExportAll

-Entries at DataCite can be updated on a per-dataset basis http://localhost:8080/api/datasets/<id>/modifyRegistrationMetadata.
-(Smaller instances may be able to use the undocumented curl http://localhost:8080/api/datasets/modifyRegistrationPIDMetadataAll, but this is likely to cause DataCite failures with many DOIs involved.)
+Entries at DataCite for published datasets can be updated by a superuser on a per-dataset basis using

+`curl -X POST -H 'X-Dataverse-key:<key>' http://localhost:8080/api/datasets/<id>/modifyRegistrationMetadata`

+(Installations can also try the newly documented

+`curl  -X POST -H 'X-Dataverse-key:<key>' http://localhost:8080/api/datasets/modifyRegistrationPIDMetadataAll`

+This will loop through all published datasets (and released files with PIDs).
+Any PIDs for which the update fails can be found using

+`grep 'Failure for id' server.log`

+Failures may occur if PIDs were never registered, or if they were never made findable.
+Any such cases can be fixed manually in DataCite Fabrica or using the [Reserve a PID](https://guides.dataverse.org/en/latest/api/native-api.html#reserve-a-pid) API call and the newly documented `/api/datasets/<id>/modifyRegistration` call respectively.
+See https://guides.dataverse.org/en/latest/admin/dataverses-datasets.html#send-dataset-metadata-to-pid-provider.
+Please reach out with any questions.)